 For my theme, I use the StudioPress Genesis Framework (I use a child theme that I added further customizations to.)
 I have for years, and it’s the only theme I use for my clients.
 As for the cache plugin, I use WP Rocket.
 Both are premium paid items, and to be fully transparent, are my affiliate links in case you want to use them.

-If you don’t know how to optimize your site, or have tried, and still have trouble, you can hire myself or my colleagues at WP Fix It.
-We have a WordPress speedup service that is like $147, and worth it.
+If you don’t know how to optimize your site, or have tried, and still have trouble, you can hire me.
+I have a WordPress speedup service that is like $150.

 Have you optimized your site so it’s faster?
 How did you do that?